canonical/pebble/docs/how-to/index.md

 # How-to guides

-These guides will walk you through every step of using Pebble through its complete operations lifecycle.
+These guides walk you through the operations lifecycle of Pebble.

 ## Installation

-Installation follows a broadly similar pattern on all architectures, and you can choose to install the pre-built binary or build it from the source by yourself.
+Installation follows a broadly similar pattern on all architectures.
+You can choose to install the pre-built binary or build it from the source by yourself.

 ```{toctree}
 :titlesonly: